What is the Biblical Definition of Repentance?

 Roberts’ in-depth study heavily references both the Old and New Testaments and includes chapters on the myths, maxims, marks, models, and motives of repentance, as well as the graces and fruits that accompany it.
 There is also a wise warning about the dangers of delayed repentance.

-4 Replies to “What is the Biblical Definition of Repentance?”
+4 thoughts on “What is the Biblical Definition of Repentance?”

 My name is Maia, and I just came across this website.
 I don’t have any sight.
 However, I can visualize things, especially when it comes to things related to my faith.